Abhishek2104200/CODSOFT/README.md

 Hey there!
-This repository is for all the tasks done on the Artifical inelligence Internship by CODSOFT.
+This repository is for all the tasks done on the Artifical inelligence Internship by CODSOFT tech